hypergeek-dev/Mindful-Zensations/README.md

 # Mindful-Zensations

-This website provides information and resources on mindfulness, meditation, and references to psychological reading material.
+This website provides information and resources on mindfulness and meditation.
 The aim is to educate and empower individuals to improve their mental health and overall well-being.

 Mindfulness and meditation has been shown to affect mental health in a number of ways.
 Research has found that practicing mindfulness and meditation can help reduce symptoms of stress, anxiety, and depression, as well as improve mood, emotional regulation, and cognitive functioning.